-Project for Climate Change Standard(s)
+Topic Standards for Climate Change and Energy

-As part of the Global Sustainability Standards Board (GSSB) Work Program 2020-2022, the review of climate change-related disclosures in GRI 302: Energy 2016, GRI 305: Emissions 2016 (Disclosures 305-1 to 305-5), and GRI 201: Economic Performance 2016 (Disclosure 201-2: Financial implications and other risks and opportunities due to climate change) was identified as a priority for 2022.
+As part of the Global Sustainability Standards Board (GSSB) Work Program, the review of the climate change-related disclosures in GRI 302: Energy 2016, GRI 305: Emissions 2016 (Disclosures 305-1 to 305-5), and GRI 201: Economic Performance 2016 (Disclosures 201-2: Financial implications and other risks and opportunities due to climate change) was identified as a priority, to represent internationally agreed best practices and align with latest developments and authoritative intergovernmental instruments in climate change and energy fields.

 Read the Project Proposal for more information.